marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN can be used on the same UDP socket.
 This allows for using ICE with QUIC.
-Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair, allowing the immediate use of a new path.
+Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair while at the same time creating the NAT bindings required for a direction connection, after which QUIC connection migration can be used to migrate the connection to a direct path.

 --- middle